wp-plugins/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==
+= 2.1.11 =
+* Added multiple anti spam measures for the shortcode form.
+* Fixed a PHP notice in the templates screen.
+* Moved jquery-ui to only show on testimonial pages

 = 2.1.10 =
 * The js.php script now allows you to load rotating testimonials.